Postgraduate Course: The Integrity of the EU's Internal Market (LAWS11415)

 Analysing the legal galaxy of the EU's internal market through the thematic lens of integrity enables a deeper understanding of the foundations of EU internal market law and, at the same time, more complex questioning of how that framework relates to and fits with broader EU legal developments, wider EU policy objectives, and significant events in the unfolding story of European integration.

-╗ The integrity of the making of EU internal market law: legislative/judicial balance;
+» Legislative/judicial balance in the making of EU internal market law;

 Entry Requirements (not applicable to Visiting Students)